 The lawsuit alleged that, instead of transporting hazardous waste to authorized hazardous waste facilities, Big Lots illegally disposed of the waste in the trash and illegally transported it to local landfills.
 The hazardous waste included ignitable and corrosive liquids, toxic materials, batteries, and waste from electronic devices.
 Some of the waste was the result of spills, damaged containers, or customer returns.

 Big Lots cooperated during the subsequent investigation.
 Big Lots has now adopted and implemented new policies and procedures, as well as new training programs to properly manage and dispose of hazardous waste.
-Big Lots hazardous waste is now collected by state registered haulers to transport it to authorized disposal facilities and is now being properly documented.
+Big Lots hazardous waste is now collected by state registered haulers like the folks at Total Waste Disposal to transport it to authorized disposal facilities and is now being properly documented.

 In another case brought only days before, Yolo County District Attorney along with 31 other California District Attorneys announced on April 17, 2017 in a media release that Superior Court Judge Sidney P. Chapin ordered the Tennessee based company Dolgen California and its subsidiary corporations, to pay $1.125 Million as part of a settlement of a civil environmental prosecution.
 Dolgen and its subsidiary corporations own and operate Dollar General stores and distribution center in California.